Comba92/comba92.github.io/content/posts/banking/index.md

   }
 }
 ```
-And that's it.
+And that's it!
 It is now incredibly addicting to implement mappers.
 Have fun!
 {{<callout icon="comment">}}
   [NROM](https://www.nesdev.org/wiki/NROM), [UxROM](https://www.nesdev.org/wiki/UxROM), [CNROM](https://www.nesdev.org/wiki/CNROM), [AxROM](https://www.nesdev.org/wiki/AxROM) are easy mappers which you should definetely implement in your emulator.